3 min read

 Why are some people worried about getting a Power of Attorney?

-It’s curious that people are much more relaxed about getting a will than a Power of Attorney.
+It’s curious that people are much more relaxed about getting a will than they are about creating a Power of Attorney.

-We all know we’re all going to pop our clogs sometime, so a will makes sense.
-But the idea of growing older and mentally and physically incapable of looking after ourselves fills us with dread, so we end up putting off a Power of Attorney document.
+We all know we’re all going to pass away sometime, so a will makes sense.
+However, the idea of growing older and becoming mentally and physically incapable of looking after ourselves fills us with dread, so we end up putting off creating a Power of Attorney document.

 • You don’t want to feel powerless.

-Your independence is important to you – and you’re worried a Power of Attorney document does away with all that.
+Your independence is important to you, and you’re worried that a Power of Attorney document will take that away.
 Before you know it, you’ve been shoved into a care home and your kids and spending all your money (ok, maybe not quite so drastic!).

 You choose who will act on your behalf.
-So, it’s best to assign someone you completely trust and rely on and who’s financially independent.
+So, it’s best to assign someone you completely trust and rely on, who is financially independent.
 If you disagree, you can’t be forced, coerced, or encouraged to sign a Power of Attorney document.

-Families can apply for a Court of Protection Deputyship, which is a bit like a Power of Attorney after the event, giving them the legal right to manage your affairs.
-However, they’d need to prove you’re mentally incapable of looking after yourself before this is granted.
+Families can apply for a Court of Protection Deputyship, which is similar to a Power of Attorney after the event, giving them the legal authority to manage your affairs.
+However, they’d need to prove you’re mentally incapable of looking after yourself before this is granted and it is significantly more expensive and restrictive..

 You’re worried about losing control.

-Giving up control is probably one of the scariest aspects of Power of Attorney.
-It’s only natural to be worried about being left to other’s whims, and often just as frustrating – after all, unless the worst happens, you’d like to maintain some degree of power over your affairs.
+Giving up control is probably one of the scariest aspects of a Power of Attorney.
+It’s only natural to be worried about being left to others’ whims, and often just as frustrating – after all, unless the worst happens, you’d like to maintain some degree of power over your affairs.

 With different types of Power of Attorney available, covering various areas of life, you can relinquish or retain as much control as necessary.

-A ‘Health and Welfare’ Power of Attorney grants someone the power to make medical decisions on your behalf when you no longer can.
-This includes chatting with your doctor, selecting the appropriate healthcare, and where you should receive it.
+A ‘Health and Welfare’ Power of Attorney grants someone the power to make medical decisions on your behalf when you can no longer do so.
+This includes chatting with your doctor, selecting the appropriate healthcare, and deciding where you should receive it.

 Your attorney, however, won’t be able to demand a ‘Do Not Resuscitate’ order or stop you from undergoing life-saving treatment unless you include it in the Power of Attorney document.